gmaynez/debugssy/README.md

 ## MCP Prompts (Debugging Workflows)

 Debugssy provides structured debugging workflows that AI assistants can use:

+How to access prompts:
+- Cursor: Open the chat and type `/` to view available prompts.
+- Copilot Chat (VS Code): Open the chat panel and type `/` to view available prompts.

+> Recommended model: **Claude 4.5 Haiku** — fast, smart, and low-cost for interactive debugging.

 - **`debug-crash`** - Debug crashes and exceptions
   - In full mode: Guides LLM to check launch.json resource before starting